Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 enable `telemetryCdmProcessor` to use this feature, since it is disabled by default.

 Please note, that `telemetryCdmProcessor` requires authentication to be enabled.
 It also requires additional API permissions for `ServicesApp` AAD App Registration.
-Namely, it need Delegated `user_impersonation` permission on `Azure Storage`.
+Namely, it needs Delegated `user_impersonation` permission on `Azure Storage`.
 Please follow these steps to [add API permissions](https://docs.microsoft.com/graph/notifications-integration-app-registration#api-permissions).